I am proud to report that I survived the encounter portrayed here. Some of the therapists may have later searched for

-I prefer to think of myself as an active participant in an imperfectly created universe, (A perfect universe would have no reason to evolve) rather than an impotent observer of an indifferent, mechanical reality.
+A perfect universe would have no reason to evolve, and I prefer to think of myself as an active participant in an imperfectly created universe, rather than an impotent observer of an indifferent, mechanical reality.
 Thus, my thoughts and actions matter, as I strive to change and adapt - and make my small contribution to the growth of this great responsive, living existence.
-And if my contributions seem limited, they are enormous when compared to what I would enjoy under the concept of genetic determinism.
+And if my contributions seem limited, they are enormous when compared to what I might enjoy under the concept of genetic determinism.

 Revised as of August, 2014